apache/dubbo-go-samples/router/README.md

 It is convenient to use environment variable 'CONF_ROUTER_FILE_PATH' to config router config in development environment.
 Compared to local router config file, it is more preferable to use [Dubbo Admin](https://github.com/apache/dubbo-admin) to configure router config for production use.

-In order to have router configs notified, the Dubbo consumer must have a config center pre-configure like below:
+In order to have router configs notified, the Dubbo consumer must have a config center pre-configure as follows:

 ```yaml
 config_center: